 Bad habits can develop quickly (especially as adolescents when the brain is still forming) because the prefrontal cortex knows which behaviors aren’t healthy, but it’s also the first part of the brain that shuts down when we’re stressed.
 Research also shows that addiction alters the interactions between other regions in the mid-brain that are associated with pleasure.

 Enter mindfulness.
 Judson Brewer studied whether mindfulness could help people quit smoking.
 He found that mindfully smoking makes people more aware of reality and what they already know, which is that smoking is not healthy or particularly pleasant.
-For example, here’s the reaction from a person who was smoking mindfully:

 According to Brewer, “When we get curious, we abandon fear and become more present.”
 He encourages his participants to become detail-focused scientists, examining their own data.
 Cravings are made up of sensations in the body.
 With mindfulness, he asks smokers to acknowledge these responses piece by piece and then feel the joy of letting it go.